 Suffering with a foot injury can cause a lot of pain and discomfort, and can be quite debilitating.
 Just doing regular things such as going to the shops, doing housework, engaging in hobbies, driving and going to work can become hugely difficult, and in some circumstances, impossible.

-If you have sustained a foot injury at work, or hurt your foot after being involved in a car accident or from tripping or slipping over, or any other type of accident or incident that wasn’t your fault, you could make a claim for compensation.
+If you have sustained a foot injury at work, or hurt your foot after being involved in a car accident or from tripping or slipping over, or any other type of accident or incident that wasn’t your fault, you could make a foot injury compensation claim.

-This guide is full of useful information in regards to making a claim for compensation for a foot injury.
-In this guide we show what is involved in the claiming process, what you can claim for, what actions you should take if you suffer a foot injury that wasn’t your fault, average foot injury claim amounts and much more.
-We also advise on using a personal injury solicitor and tell you why its so important.
+This guide is full of useful information in regards to making such a claim.
+In this guide, we show what is involved in the claiming process, what you can claim for, what actions you should take if you suffer a foot injury that wasn’t your fault, average foot injury claim amounts and much more.
+We also advise on using a personal injury solicitor through a claims management company, such as Legal Helpline, and will tell you why its so important to do so.

-In 2016/2017, according to statistics provided by the Health and Safety Executive (HSE), 609,000 workers reported suffering a non-fatal injury whilst at work.
-Just over 30% of those injured, were absence from work for more than seven days.
 Often foot injuries restrict and even cease mobility making it either very difficult or impossible to carry out a variety of different tasks and activities.
 Therefore suffering a foot injury can potentially have huge implications on lifestyle and work life.
+In these cases, victims may seek foot injury compensation by making a claim.

 The foot actually has a fairly complex structure as it is made up of a combination of bones, tendons, and ligaments, therefore suffering a foot injury could result in a number of different problems with the foot that will also differ in severity and the impact it has on the victim.
-When making a foot injury compensation claim, it is important to get a proper diagnosis to help determine its severity as the amount paid will largely depend on this.
+When making a foot injury compensation claim, it is important to get a proper diagnosis to help determine its severity.
+This is due to the fact that the amount of compensation owed to the claimant will largely depend on the severity of their injury.

 Due to the complexity of the foot, there are a number of different types of injuries that may occur following an accident.
 The most common are: